 Essentially then, we help clients and collaborators figure out what to do.
 We conduct original research, leading to informative, imaginative concept designs, which can be prototyped in order to ensure subsequent development is thorough, streamlined and effective.
 This design-led approach ensures that visions and strategies are tangible and grounded, yet inventive and compelling.
 Equally, it ensures that concepts can be quickly turned into detailed designs that work, having flushed out key questions as early as possible.
 Again, this concept design approach is hardly unusual in other industries, but is rarely done coherently with buildings, streets, neighbourhoods, cities and so on.

-Now, it is almost impossible to not face the tech, human or environmental agenda directly.
+Now, it is almost impossible to not face the technological, social, or environmental agenda directly.
 Many have woken up to the importance of human-centred design, or of user experience, again partly due to tech’s influence, as well as a broader understanding of the value of design, and genuine research.
 Some are beginning to understand the challenge of designing for machine-to-machine interactions too, as they also join the fold.
 Others approach this more systemic, holistic point-of-view from an environmental perspective.

-Yet thanks to the built environment industry’s well-known intransigence, multiplied by the contemporary practice of government, many still try to ignore these aspects.
+Yet thanks to the built environment industry’s well-known intransigence, multiplied by the contemporary understanding of government practice, many still try to ignore these aspects.
 It is still hard work.
 Despite the fundamental impact of the built environment, infrastructure and municipal governance on the way we live, on who we are, on what we can do, on our values, too few procure this kind of work.
 We generally have to convince our clients and collaborators to do so (we are broadly successful at this!).
 Yet each project has proved its worth, I feel, in terms of sketching out more considered questions and richer answers, inventing and validating new approaches, and helping forge the organisations and methods that can deliver them.

 So yes, it is hard work.
 But it is also highly rewarding, for all concerned.
 The hard work of this small team over the last few years—over 100 projects and counting—is further demonstrating the value of strategic design, as well as mapping out new territories for existing fields.
 Personally, it’s a joy to work with, and learn from, the particular individuals in the team, and help them grow as the projects do.
 It’s further reinforced for me the potential of teams of this scale (learning from Team of Teams and as usual, football.)